bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Any time you need string input.
 Names, IPs, CIDRs, descriptions, UUIDs.

-**Read this** when you need:

-- Text input fields
-- Proper cursor handling
-- Input history (UP/DOWN arrows)
-- Inline validation
-- Home/End/Left/Right navigation
+**Read this** when you need text input fields with proper cursor handling, input history using UP and DOWN arrows, inline validation, and Home/End/Left/Right navigation.
+It handles the tedious stuff so you can focus on your actual business logic.

 ### [FormSelector Guide](formselector-guide.md)